giga-sec/gigaSec-Tech-Notes/3. Notes/Problem Set 6.md

 - CSV file containing STR counts for a list of individuals
 - then output to whom the DNA (most likely) belongs.

+### What to do
+#### Command Line Argument
+Takes 1st command-line arg the name of a `.csv` file
+- Inside of the `.csv` File -> STR counts for a list of individuals Takes 2nd command-line arg name of `.txt` file
+- Inside of `.txt` file -> the DNA sequence to identify

+IF -> program executed with incorrect number of command-line arguments, THEN -> program print error message of your choice (with `print`).

+IF -> correct number of arguments are provided,
+THEN -> assume 1st argument is indeed the filename of a valid CSV file
+    and 2nd argument is the filename of a valid text file.

+#### Open CSV file
+- opens the CSV file and read its contents into memory.

+#### Open the DNA sequence
+- open the DNA sequence and read its contents into memory.\